microsoft/vscode-go/README.md

 You can access all of the above commands from the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).

-Few of these are available in the editor context menu as an experimental feature as well.
+A few of these are available in the editor context menu as an experimental feature as well.
 To control which of these commands show up in the editor context menu, update the setting `go.editorContextMenuCommands`.

 ### _Optional_: Debugging

 To use the debugger, you must currently manually install `delve`.
 See the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation) for full details.
-On OS X it requires creating a self-signed cert to sign the `dlv` binary.
+On MacOS it requires creating a self-signed cert to sign the `dlv` binary.

 For more read [Debugging Go Code Using VS Code](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code).